Calling out ESG

 Morningstar, another key index provider, recently hit the headlines after cutting the list of funds that it recognises as sustainable – removing more than 1,200 funds with a combined $1.4T in assets from its European sustainable investment list.
 The move was triggered by European regulators, who are becoming increasingly concerned about what is and what isn’t sustainable.

 As mentioned above, the aim of ESG analysis is to assess the exposure of a company to environmental, social or governance risks.
 It isn’t designed to measure the positive impact a company is having on the world, which is something that many people have come to think.

 But ESG risk can be very subjective, with many different interpretations.
 And this, it seems, is where the problem lies.
 For example, some ESG methodologies might assign a high ESG rating to BP because, relative to companies like Shell, it has few stricter policies in place.
 However, this doesn’t make it an inherently sustainable company.

 Companies have built entire teams who focus solely on improving their ESG scores, but they usually look at the messaging, instead of making any operational improvements – essentially, playing the system.

 Not all sustainable investment approaches should be tarnished with the same brush; there are many companies out there executing sustainable strategies effectively.

-Often, a truly sustainable strategy uses ESG as a foundation on which to build upon because, as we’ve seen, ESG isn’t as clear-cut as it initially seems.
-If all sustainably minded investors relied solely on ESG, we wouldn’t get very far in creating positive change in the world.
+Often, a truly sustainable strategy uses ESG as a foundation on which to build because, as we’ve seen, ESG isn’t as clear-cut as it initially seems.
+If all sustainably-minded investors relied solely on ESG, we wouldn’t get very far in creating positive change in the world.
 That’s why it’s critical to understand your fund provider’s interpretation of ESG and sustainability.

 You can find out more about our investment process here.